‘The Crown’s’ Olivia Colman Poses With Corgis As Queen Elizabeth

-Olivia Colman, who is taking over the role of Queen Elizabeth from Claire Foy for Season 3 of The Crown is getting to know some of her co-stars, including the Pembroke Welsh Corgis who are her frequent companions on set.
+Olivia Colman, who is taking over the role of Queen Elizabeth from Claire Foy for Season 3 of The Crown, is getting to know some of her co-stars, including the Pembroke Welsh Corgis who are her frequent companions on set.

-The Daily Mail shared Colman’s thoughts on the queen’s corgis, admitting that she’s generally not a dog person.
+The Daily Mail shared Colman’s thoughts on the queen’s corgis, as she admitted that she’s generally not a dog person.
 But she happily posed with two of the dogs on a setee for official stills from the Netflix series, returning this fall after an almost two-year hiatus.

-But like many corgi lovers know, the little herding dogs have a way of working their way into your heart, and Colman explains that the pushy little dogs had won her over.
+But as many corgi lovers know, the little herding dogs have a way of working their way into your heart, and Colman explained that the pushy little dogs had won her over.

 “Oh my god—the corgis.
 I’m not much of a dog person, to be perfectly frank.
 I really loved them, but they’re just, in general… the corgis are odd.
 They love cheese, like cheddar cheese.”